 After establishing the key properties of my model in a simplified static version, I now quantify the effects in a forward-looking setting calibrated to 389 sectors of the US economy.
-I develop a numerical algorithm for solving a dynamic version of my multi-sector New Keynesian model with endogenous network formation and it use to determine how changes in baseline productivity and money supply affect equilibrium supplier choices, and how the latter creates non-linearities in transmission of monetary shocks.
+I develop a novel numerical algorithm for solving a dynamic version of my multi-sector model with sticky prices and endogenous network formation, and use it to determine how changes in baseline productivity and money supply affect equilibrium supplier choices, and how the latter creates non-linearities in transmission of monetary shocks.